schorschii/OCO-Server/docs/Permissions.md

 ```
 {
-    "client_api_allowed": true,            <-- allows the user to use the Client API
+    "Special\\ClientApi": true,            <-- allows the user to use the Client API
-    "client_web_frontend_allowed": true,   <-- allows the user to use the Web Frontend
+    "Special\\WebFrontend": true,          <-- allows the user to use the Web Frontend
-    "system_user_management": true,        <-- allows the user to edit system users
+    "Models\\SystemUser": true,            <-- allows the user to edit system users
-    "recognised_software_view": true,      <-- allows the user to view recognised software over all computers
+    "Models\\Software": true,              <-- allows the user to view recognised software over all computers

-    "computer_management": {
+    "Models\\Computer": {
         "create": true,                    <-- allows the user to create new computers
         "*": {                             <-- * refers to all computers
             "read": true,